 - DVLFMG (http://www.dvlawmarketing.org/index.php): Delaware Valley Law Firm Marketing Group

-The man behind the Union Army's supply of gunpowder during the Civil War and the founder of one of the world’s largest chemical companies – Eleuthere Irenee du Pont – founded the corporation that would bear his near Wilmington.
-As the fourth largest chemical company in the world based on market capitalization, DuPont Chemicals is now valued at $64.7 billion as of 2015 according to Forbes.
+The man behind the Union Army’s supply of gunpowder during the Civil War and the founder of one of the world’s largest chemical companies – Eleuthere Irenee du Pont – founded the corporation that would bear his near Wilmington.
+As the fourth largest chemical company in the world based on market capitalization, DuPont Chemicals is now worth an estimated $64.7 billion as of 2015 according to Forbes.

 Today Wilmington’s own Ellen Kullman, who holds a Master’s in Management, heads DuPont.
 Kullman is an example of a business school graduate in Delaware who has achieved great career success with a large company based on a firm foundation of experience and formal education.
 The state’s smaller companies also need leaders like her.
 According to the federal Small Business Administration (SBA), Delaware is home to 73,934 small businesses, which are responsible for employing 46 percent of the state’s entire workforce.

 As an aspiring business leader yourself, you know that a competitive level of education will give you essential skills for success – both in your initial interview and for the career advancement opportunities you’ll be seeking.